 ──You are expected to lead Tokyo from here on.
 What kind of player do you want to become?

-Diego is not particularly tall either, but it’s truly amazing that he has played the role of a dependable forward for many years.
-I want to become that kind of presence as well, and I believe that as long as I keep scoring goals, we won’t lose matches.
-I want to firmly deliver results and become a player who can contribute to the club’s goal of winning the league.
+Diego TABA is not particularly tall either, but it is truly amazing that he has played the role of a reliable forward for many years.
+I want to become that kind of presence as well, and I believe that as long as I keep scoring goals, we will not lose matches.
+I want to firmly deliver results and become a player who can contribute to the club’s goal of winning the league championship.

 ♢Taiyo YAMAGUCHI Profile